-Cover open

-Beam wheel

-Paper feed 1

-Paper feed 2

-Safety switches on the panels on the printer.

-Sensor fitted on the lower shaft on the printer.

-Sensor 1 on the paper feed tractor.

-Sensor 2 on the paper feed tractor.

-Sensor to check if there is paper in the printer.
+- Cover open Safety switches on the panels on the printer. - Beam wheel Sensor fitted on the lower shaft on the printer. - Paper feed 1 Sensor 1 on the paper feed tractor. - Paper feed 2 Sensor 2 on the paper feed tractor. - Out of paper Sensor to check if there is paper in the printer.

-Status / Software upgrade:
+Status / Software upgrade